-- Cycle the power to see if the router recovers. - Clear the router's configuration to factory defaults as explained in "Restoring the Default Configuration and Password" on page 7-13.
+- 1. Turn the power off and back on to see if the router recovers. - 2.
+Clear the router's configuration to factory defaults.
+This will set the router's IP address to www.routerlogin.net.
+This procedure is explained in "Restoring the Default Configuration and Password" on page 7-11.

-If the error persists, you might have a hardware problem and should contact Technical Support at www.netgear.com/support.
+If the error persists, you might have a hardware problem and should contact Technical Support.